 In order to do this, the borrower must have a good credit score.
 A solid credit score provides a lender with proof that the borrower has been responsible with his or her credit in the past.
-Paying back the loans in a timely manner is important to lenders, so observing credit score should be a priority.
+Therefore, it’s important that you have a good credit score before you can obtain a line of credit.

-Various types of credit lines have unique features, which may be beneficial or restricitve depending on your need.
-When exploring the different types of lines of credit and their respective features, it is important to weigh which one is right for you.
+Various types of credit lines have unique features.
+These can be beneficial or restrictive, depending on your need.
+When exploring the different types of lines of credit, it is important to weigh which one is right for you.
 Because of the unique features to a line of credit, each method of credit can help in different ways.

 Credit cards are one of the most popular versions of revolving lines of credit that you can get.
 These are known as “revolving” accounts because the account resets to its original limit every month or after each billing period.
 The borrower may continue to use a revolving line of credit indefinitely so long as the borrower does not surpass the limit during any one billing period.